-Before the beeswax mixture hardens, you add the essential oils of your choice.
+- Before you begin to cool the beeswax, add the essential oils of your choice.
 I used patchouli essential oil because I like its exotic smell.
-Make sure the beeswax is still liquid, and then add a lead-free cotton wick to the jar.
+Make sure the beeswax is still liquid.
+Then add a lead-free cotton wick to the jar.

-Or , for something different, you can make an all natural candle using sliced citrus fruit, with the meat removed, as you can see above.
+- Or , for something different, you can make an all natural candle using sliced citrus fruit, with the meat removed, as you can see above.
 Then pour the liquid beeswax into the jar (or citrus rind).
 You may need to hold the end of the wick for a few minutes, until the beeswax hardens.
 (Never leave this unattended as you burn it though.)

 DIY Beeswax Candles With Essential Oil

 I have a fairly large collection of essential oils.
 So I decided to use an oil that I’ve owned for awhile, before it goes bad.
 Essential oils don’t have an indefinite shelf life.
 So I like to use them up, before they start to smell off.
 That’s when I know it’s time to toss them.
 It still smells okay, so it’s suitable for a candle.